 If a filer expects to accept no further political contributions and to make no further political expenditures and if the filer expects to take no further action to get elected to a public office, the filer may file a final report.
 Filing a final report terminates a filer's campaign treasurer appointment and relieves the filer from any additional filing obligations as a candidate.
 (Note: A candidate who does not have a campaign treasurer appointment on file may still be required to file a personal financial statement in accordance with Chapter 572 of the Government Code or Chapter 159 of the Local Government Code.)
-If the filer is an officeholder, the filer will still be subject to the filing requirements applicable to officeholders.
-A filer who is not an officeholder at the time of filing a final report and who has surplus political funds or assets will be required to file annual reports of unexpended contributions and a report of final disposition of unexpended contributions.
+If the filer is an officeholder, the filer will still be subject to the filing a final report and who has surplus political funds or assets will be required to file annual reports of unexpended contributions and a report of final disposition of unexpended contributions.
 See "Annual Report of Unexpended Contributions" and "Report of Final Disposition of Unexpended Contributions" below.